I’ve decided to change things up this year for fall!

 The first step to making this boho Halloween wreath was to paint the skulls and tombstones in neutral colors.

 The paint that I used was some that I already had on hand.
 I mixed each variation of brown a little darker than the last.

 Step 2: Attach Palm Spear & Skulls

 Next, it’s time to attach the palm spear.
-First I trim the stem of the palm spear and decided where to place it on my wreath.
-Then I attached it using some floral wire.
+I trimmed the stem of the palm spear and decided where to place it on my wreath.
+Then I attached it using floral wire.

-I also cut the backs off of the smaller skulls before attaching them with hot glue.
+I also cut the backs off of the smaller skulls before placing them on the wreath with hot glue.
 They’re much more secure when they’re attached by a flat surface instead of a rounded one.